redhat-cip/dci-openshift-app-agent/README.md

 - `/etc/sysconfig` folder contains the content of `sysconfig` folder, which is `dci-openshift-app-agent` file.
 - `/usr/share/dci-openshift-app-agent/` gathers the following folders and files: `ansible.cfg` file, `dci-openshift-app-agent.yml` file, `group_vars` folder, `plays` folder and `utilities` folder.
 - `/var/lib/dci-openshift-app-agent` folder holds the `samples` folder.
-- `/usr/bin` folder holds scripts such as `dci-openshift-app-agent-ctl`.

-> Note: scripts provided in this agent are deprecated.
-You should use `dci-pipeline` instead.

 Also, have in mind that: